Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Work out a case, when city not defined for first app running
     - When no inet, one needs to show all the saved cities, but not a filtered ones.

-    - When app runs for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation
-    - When app is installed from scratch, it loads a Kazan city from DB, but DB is supposed to be empty.
     - When forecast fails to download, sometimes it calls cities screen for 2 times
     - As for network connection availability, is there a way to remove double check ?
-    - Sometimes geoCoder.getFromLocation(location.latitude, location.longitude, 1).first().locality
-        throws IOException: dhmg: DEADLINE_EXCEEDED: Deadline exceeded after 4.999926154s.
-            - Seems ok now
-    - WindowLeaked: Activity com.example.weatherforecast.presentation.WeatherForecastActivity has leaked window DecorView@f309362[WeatherForecastActivity] that was originally added here at android.view.ViewRootImpl.<init>(ViewRootImpl.java:797), when device location permission is asked
     - App doesn't ask for permission when I remove it, after it was granted before
-    - Location definition alert dialog is shown twice
     - 2022-09-20 15:12:57.064 1722-1722/?
 E/WeatherForecastViewModel: Kazan
       2022-09-20 15:12:57.065 1722-1722/?
 E/WeatherForecastViewModel: Downloading weather forecast for a city failed, trying for geo location
       2022-09-20 15:12:57.066 1722-1722/?
 E/WeatherForecastViewModel: com.example.weatherforecast.data.api.customexceptions.NoSuchDatabaseEntryException: Kazan